-- (A) Any sign not specifically permitted in accordance with the provisions of this program. - (B) Signs constituting a traffic hazard, which by color, wording, design, location or illumination resemble or conflict with any trafficcontrol device or with safe and efficient flow of traffic. - (C) Private signs are prohibited from being placed in the public right of way. - (D) Signs consisting of any moving, swinging rotating, flashing, blinking, or otherwise animated light.
-This shall include theatre marquee signs or other similar signs, which may be approved by the Development Standards Committee. - (E) Signs that create a safety hazard by obstructing clear view of pedestrian and vehicular traffic. - (F) Signs projecting into the public right-of-way, with the exception of traffic control signage.
+- (A) Any sign not specifically permitted in accordance with the provisions of this program. - (B) Signs constituting a traffic hazard, which by color, wording, design, location or illumination resemble or conflict with any trafficcontrol device or with safe and efficient flow of traffic. - (C) Individual commercial signs placed on public property.
+Primary project identification elements for The Exchange and regional center are exempt from this regulation. - (D) Signs consisting of any moving, swinging rotating, flashing, blinking, or otherwise animated light.
+This shall include theatre marquee signs or other similar signs, which may be approved by the Development Standards Committee. - (E) Signs that create a safety hazard by obstructing clear view of pedestrian and vehicular traffic. - (F) Signs projecting into the public right-of-way, with the exception of traffic control signage. - (G) Banners, flags, pennants when used for advertising purposes unless approved subject to Section 4.1.5.10.
+National or state flags displayed in an appropriate manner are permitted. - (H) Vehicle mounted or portable signs which advertise, identify, or provide directions to a use or activity, that are not related to the vehicle's lawful making of deliveries of sales or of merchandise or rendering of services. - (I) Light bulb strings, other than temporary decorative holiday lighting. - (J) Audible signs. - (K) Signs, which project above a parapet or the highest point of a roof. - (L) Interior signs within a building that are visible from off-site

-- (G) Banners, flags, pennants when used for advertising purposes unless approved subject to Section 4.1.5.10.
-National or state flags displayed in an appropriate manner are permitted. - (H) Vehicle mounted or portable signs which advertise, identify, or provide directions to a use or activity, that are not related to the vehicle's lawful making of deliveries of sales or of merchandise or rendering of services. - (I) Light bulb strings, other than temporary decorative holiday lighting. - (J) Audible signs. - (K) Signs, which project above a parapet or the highest point of a roof. - (L) Interior signs within a building that are visible from off-site - (M) Off-premise signs, other than primary and secondary project identification signs, directional/guidance signs and bus stop identification signs. - (N) Hand-painted wall, window or ground signs of a permanent nature used to identify a company or products sold within. - (O) Projecting signs suspended from or supported by a building or structure and projecting outward there from. - (P) Roof mounted signs.
+- (M) Off-premise signs, other than primary and secondary project identification signs, directional/guidance signs and bus stop identification signs. - (N) Hand-painted wall, window or ground signs of a permanent nature used to identify a company or products sold within. - (O) Projecting signs suspended from or supported by a building or structure and projecting outward there from. - (P) Roof mounted signs.